Sizing multimodal suspensions with differential dynamic microscopy: Results: bidisperse systems

 \subsection{Least Squares Fits}

 Fitting model 3 in Section~\ref{sec:leastsqintro} to our data, which assumes bidispersity, we extract the mean diffusion coefficient and the relative contribution of each population to the ISF, Fig.~\ref{fgr:Bidisperse_LS_fig}.
-Comparison with values obtained from fitting a monodisperse model to the unmixed samples, Fig.~\ref{fgr:Bidisperse_LS_fig}a, shows that the method works well provided that the `low-signal component'\footnote[6]{I.e., the component of the bidisperse suspension that contributes $< 50\%$ of the signal; because of the $NR^6$ scaling, this is {\it not} the `minority component' by number.} contributes at least $\approx 2\%$.
+Comparison with values obtained from fitting a monodisperse model to the unmixed samples, Fig.~\ref{fgr:Bidisperse_LS_fig}a, shows that the method works well provided that the `low-signal component'\footnote[4]{I.e., the component of the bidisperse suspension that contributes $< 50\%$ of the $g(k, \tau)$ signal; because of the $NR^6$ scaling, this is {\it not} the `minority component' by number.} contributes at least $\approx 2\%$.
 We found little quantitative difference in taking $C_1$ in model 3 to be constant or allowing it to vary with $k$, confirming minimal form factor effects.
 Practically, allowing $C_1$ to vary increased processing time and occasionally caused issues with convergence.

-The spread of the five measurements of each sample shows that fit uncertainties shown by the error bars are underestimated, although this is not indicated by the fit statistics (reduced-$\chi^2 \approx 1$).
+The spread of the five measurements of each sample shows that fit uncertainties shown by the error bars are underestimated, although this is not indicated by fit statistics (reduced-$\chi^2 \approx 1$).
 The uncertainties are comparable across different fitting algorithms, including Minuit’s MINOS error estimation,\cite{Minuit} which accounts for correlations between fit parameters.
-The underestimate could be due to correlations in $g(k, \tau)$.
-We did not further investigate these uncertainties because the final error bar in the fitted diffusivities (and therefore average sizes) is clearly defined by variability between measurements.
+The underestimate could be due to correlations in $g(\vec{k}, \tau)$ that are not accounted for when calculating DICF uncertainty or in the fitting algorithms.
+We did not investigate these uncertainties because the final error bar in the fitted diffusivities (and therefore size) is clearly defined by variability between measurements.

 Note that using DLS to obtain the correct diffusivities for the two populations would only be possible if the scattering angle, $\theta$, is optimised to avoid the form factor minima of each.
-To highlight this, we plot the theoretical fractional contribution of large particles to the DLS signal at different $\theta$ for DLS using a \SI{532}{\nano\meter} laser and polystyrene spheres (refractive index = 1.59), Fig.~\ref{fgr:Bidisperse_LS_fig}(b), with $\theta = \SI{12.8}{\degree}$ and \SI{173}{\degree} being typical of some popular commercial devices.
+To highlight this, we plot the theoretical fractional contribution of large particles to the DLS signal at different $\theta$ for DLS using a \SI{532}{\nano\meter} laser and polystyrene spheres (refractive index = 1.59), Fig.~\ref{fgr:Bidisperse_LS_fig}b, with $\theta = \SI{12.8}{\degree}$ and \SI{173}{\degree} being typical of some popular commercial devices.
 Note that these curves assume that each population is monodisperse; any polydispersity would cause significant shifts.

 By contrast, there is a unique theoretical prediction for DDM, which is calculated only using Eq.~\ref{eq:R3scaling} from the mean sizes of the two populations, with the latter being extracted from the same experiment, Fig.~\ref{fgr:Bidisperse_LS_fig}.
 Since we remain at low $k$ far from the form factor minimum, polydispersity of the individual populations can be neglected in calculating this curve.
 Thus, our protocol can give direct information on the composition of the sample.